Kathlyn Joy Gilliam Collegiate Academy: Architecture

 The main building houses an atrium, which includes a commons, a dining area, and the "perch," an elevated area that consists of European cement-board panels.
 25 classrooms are located on the north side of the campus atrium.
 The skyline of Dallas is visible from the classroom windows.

-The campus has a wireless building that includes two computer labs, a combined lecture hall and theater, an amphitheater, and the "Go Center," a resource center manned by UNT Dallas students that exists to assist Gilliam students with college and university applications and scholarship applications.
+The campus has a wireless building that includes two computer labs, a combined lecture hall and theater, an amphitheater, and the "Go Center," a resource center staffed by UNT Dallas students that exists to assist Gilliam students with college and university applications and scholarship applications.

 The ceiling, in an undulating shape, is metal.
 The campus has a stage wall that opens to allow viewing from an outdoor amphitheater.
 The bathrooms include Italian marble.

 Kathlyn Gilliam, the namesake of the school, reviewed the architectural plans.

 The previous campus was at Nolan Estes Plaza, on Interstate 35 East.
 The previous campus had few windows and many staircases.

-Principal Smith will be moving to Madison High School for the 2013-2014 school year.